GENERAL COURSE POLICIES

 D Student rarely comments in class on assigned materials and readings.
 (If the course meets online, the student rarely has their camera on, is not visible most of the time and is not actively engaged in class.)
 Comments are limited and center on content (e.g., “What does this word mean?,” "What is a sonnet?," etc.) rather than demonstrating the initiative to do preliminary work required to complete the assigned readings for class discussions.
 Student often appears unprepared when called upon to comment.

 F Student does not comment or participate in class.
 There is no evidence that student has completed the assigned materials or readings.
-(If the course meets online, the student has not turned their camera on during the entire semester.
+(If the course meets online, the student has not turned on their camera during the entire semester.)

 Commenting in class on assigned materials and readings usually involves writing short summaries in your own words about the texts and assignments in question.
 From these summaries you should be able to see emerging patterns and connections between readings and assignments.
 As these broader patterns and connections emerge, you will be able to formulate relevant comments and questions.